In Beijing talks, U.S. seeks details on Chinese goods purchases, trade promises

 In December, top Trump administration officials had said the trade commitments amounted to $1.2 trillion, but did not specify the composition or time period.

-Those purchases would help meet another key demand from Trump: that China take actions to reduce the massive U.S. trade deficit with its biggest economic rival.
+Those purchases would help meet another key demand from Trump: that China take action to reduce the massive U.S. trade deficit with its biggest economic rival.

 Big spending on commodities and goods would send a positive signal on China’s intent to work with the United States, but would do nothing to resolve the U.S. demands that require difficult structural change from China.